-5. What is the minimum subscription required in a public Issue of the Units of a REIT?
+What is the minimum subscription required in a public Issue of the Units of a REIT?
 Is there any requirement for minimum number of investors for a public Issue?

-A minimum subscription of 90% of the Issue size is required for a public offer.
-In the event minimum subscription of 90% of the Issue size is not received, the REIT would have to refund the application money received from prospective investors within a period of 12 Working Days from the Issue Opening Date, failing which the Manager shall be liable to pay interest at a rate of 15% per annum for the period of delay.
-There should be at least 200 investors participating in the public offer.
+A minimum subscription of 90% of the fresh Issue size is required for a public fresh Issue.
+Further, there should be at least 200 investors participating in the public Issue.
+In the event that minimum subscription of 90% of the fresh Issue size is not received, the REIT would have to refund the application money received from prospective investors within a period of 12 Working Days from the Issue Opening Date, failing which the Manager shall be liable to pay interest at a rate of 15% per annum for the period of delay.

-6. Is there any minimum dilution required in a public offer?
+06 Is there any minimum dilution required in a public issue?